openenclave/openenclave/docs/DesignDocs/RemoteAttestationCollaterals.md

 signed).
 It presents Attestation Results to a Relying Party using a conveyance mechanism or protocol.

+Claims are statements about a particular subject.
+They consist of name-value pairs containing the claim name, which is a string, and claim value, which is arbitrary data.
+Example of claims could be [name="version", value=1] or [name="enclave_id", value=1111].

 #### Asserter:
 An Attestation Function that generates reference Claims about both the Attesting Computing Environment and the Attested